enklu/enkluplayer-jsapi-docs/source/includes/proximity.md

 this.schema.setNumber('proximity.outerRadius', 2);
 ```

-All schema configuration is done under the `proximity` namespace:
+All schema configuration is done under the `proximity` namespace.

 - `proximity.trigger` - Marks an Element as a Trigger.
 - `proximity.innerRadius` - The distance where a subscribed Element or Trigger will dispatch `enter` events.
 - `proximity.outerRadius` - The distance a Trigger or subscribed Element has to be to dispatch `exit` events.